 South Arts strongly believes that skill and knowledge building for arts organizations are integral to success and sustainability.
 These grants are designed to support the professional development needs of Southern arts organizations for increasing organizational capacity to achieve long-term sustainability, growth, and/or operational stability.
 This grant program is open to film, visual arts, performing arts, traditional arts, literary arts, and multidisciplinary arts organizations.

-Funding can support staff or board participation at conferences, workshops, and other professional development opportunities and events.
+Funding can support arts administrators’ or board members’ participation at conferences, workshops, and other professional development opportunities and events.
 In addition, these grants can support expenses for in-person and virtual professional development for organization-wide staff learning and training.
 Funds support travel expenses (for example, lodging and air/ground transportation), admission/registration fees, or other related expenses (for example, consultant/service fees for staff learning/training sessions).

 All program funding is contingent on the availability of funds for the program.
 In the event that a program is terminated, grant awards will not be made, and applicants could have to return unspent funds.